PhpGt/DomTemplate/README.md

 Consider a page with an unordered list (`<ul>`).
 Within the list there should be a list item (`<li>`) for every element of an array of data.

-In this example, we will simply use an array to contain the data, but the data can come from a data source such as a database.
+In this example, we will simply use an array to contain the data, but the data can come from a data source such as a database, as long as it is `iterable`.

 ### Source HTML (`example.html`)